 Thanks to my support network, those I interviewed and their sad stories which I can now convey, my fieldwork has been one of the most enriching experiences of my life.

-*A fact sheet on coping with secondary trauma, which includes reference to further training and resources, is available online.
-The student counselling service also offer an on line service for students away from Oxford.
+*A fact sheet on coping with secondary trauma, which includes reference to further training and resources, is available from the Social Sciences fieldwork pages.
+The student counselling service also offer an on line service for students away from Oxford